Terenceyuyue/varFEM/README.md

     Stokes equations which will be introduced later for the mixed FEM.
 The MATLAB codes are included in Folder elasticity.

 ## Variational formulation based programming for 1-D problems
 We present the variational formulation based programming for 1-D problems in Folder variational1D.
-In some successful FE softwares, those programs are organized in an object-oriented way
+The arrangement is entirely process-oriented and thus easy to understand.